facebookincubator/ForgeArmory/persistence/ssh/backdoor-ssh-authorized-keys/README.md

 ## Arguments

-- ssh_authorized_keys: This argument specifies the path to the authorized SSH keys file.
+- **ssh_authorized_keys**: This argument specifies the path to the authorized SSH keys file.
 If none is provided, it defaults to $HOME/.ssh/authorized_keys.

-- rogue_key: This argument provides the rogue public SSH key to be added.
+- **rogue_key**: This argument provides the rogue public SSH key to be added.

-- cleanup: When set to true, it will restore the original authorized_keys file from a backup created during the execution of the script.
+- **cleanup**: When set to true, it will restore the original authorized_keys file from a backup created during the execution of the script.

 ## Pre-requisites